 Financial assets are classified at fair value through profit or loss when they are either held for trading for the purpose of short-term profit taking, derivatives not held for hedging purposes, or when they are designated as such to avoid an accounting mismatch or to enable performance evaluation where a group of financial assets is managed by key management personnel on a fair value basis in accordance with a documented risk management or investment strategy.
 Such assets are subsequently measured at fair value with changes in carrying value being included in profit or loss.
-Financial assets classified as fair value through profit or loss includes derivatives classified under investments.
+The Company has no financial assets classified as fair value through profit or loss.